lucilejones/fullstack-knowledge-base/Angular/http-requests.md

 - Body - core data that is attached to a request; example: { title: "new post"}

 # backend (Firebase) setup
-Firebase is a whole backend solution (not just a database - more than an alternative to MondoDB)
+Firebase is a whole backend solution (not just a database - more than an alternative to MongoDB)
 - Go to the Firebase website
 - Login with Google account - choose the free plan
 - Go to the console and click on Add Project / Create Project